 After graduation, several interesting topics are offered for PhD training, which lasts for three years.
-If interested, outstanding graduates may join these PhD courses ("English PhD programme").
+If interested, outstanding graduates of the English General Medicine and Dentistry programs may join these PhD courses ("English PhD-program").
+Special education for general practitioners has been recently started and a new system is in preparation now for the training of licensed physicians in Debrecen.

-The accredited PhD programmes include the following topics:
+The accredited PhD programs include the following topics:

 - Molecular and Cell Biology; Mechanisms of Signal Transduction

-- · Microbiology and Pharmacology
+- Microbiology and Pharmacology

 - Biophysics

 - Physiology-Neurobiology

 - Experimental and Clinical Investigations in Hematology and Hemostasis

 - Epidemiological and Clinical Epidemiological Studies

 - Cellular- and Molecular Biology: Study of the Activity of Cells and Tissues under Healthy and Pathological Conditions

 - Immunology

-- · Experimental and Clinical Oncology
+- Experimental and Clinical Oncology

-- · Public Health
+- Public Health

 - Preventive Medicine

-- Dental Research
+- · Dental Research

-The PhD programmes are led by more than 100 accredited, highly qualified coordinators and tutors.
+The PhD-programs are led by more than 100 accredited, highly qualified coordinators and tutors.